amar-codingenthusiast/dish-dashboard/README.md

 ## Introduction

-Dish Dashboard is designed to manage a collection of dishes, displaying them with images, names and published or not published state.
+Dish Dashboard is designed to manage a collection of dishes, displaying them with images, names and published or not published status.
 Users can toggle the publish status of each dish, with real-time updates reflected across all connected clients.
 The application is built using React for the frontend, Node.js and Express.js for the backend, and MongoDB for the database.
 Socket.IO is used for real-time updates, ensuring all clients are synchronized.
+React-Bootstrap is used for enhanced UI and responsiveness for all devices.

 ## Key Features

-- Display a list of dishes with images, names and published or not published state.
+- Display a list of dishes with images, names and published or not published status.
 - Toggle the publish status of dishes.
 - Real-time updates using Socket.IO.
 - Responsive design for various screen sizes.